JmaJeremy/viastations/README.md

+**I have abandoned this project since VIA changed their website and I no longer have access to the required data.**

 Hosted at <https://viarail.live/>

 This app leverages open data from VIA Rail to display information about arrivals and departures at particular stations as well as information about train consists.